nemild/hack-the-media/financial-media-guide.md

 Contributions are welcome (see our [guidelines](contributions.md)), especially when they include vivid and relevant examples.
 Follow me on Twitter ([@nemild](https://twitter.com/nemild)) to see more examples of media manipulation.

 ### Key Tips

 - **Engagement**: The primary incentive of financial media is to increase engagement, leading to more eyeballs and therefore profit.
-The stories media sources cover are often not the information you need to make the best financial decisions.
+The stories media sources cover are therefore often not the information you need to make the best financial decisions.
+- **Beware Trading**: The drive for engagement also encourages excessive trading, even though [substantial](https://academic.oup.com/rfs/article-abstract/22/2/609/1595677) [research](https://onlinelibrary.wiley.com/doi/abs/10.1111/j.1540-6261.2008.01368.x) shows that [active](https://onlinelibrary.wiley.com/doi/abs/10.1111/0022-1082.00226) trading often hurts returns.
-- **Identify Partisans**: Nearly everyone interviewed in financial media has their own financial incentive to get you to believe what they say; when assessing their speech, seek to understand their financial motives — rather than thinking of them as a fair minded observer
+- **Identify Partisans**: Nearly everyone interviewed in financial media has their own financial incentive to get you to believe what they say; when assessing their speech, seek to understand their financial motives — rather than thinking of them as a fair minded observer.
 - **Understand statistics**: Most people — including many financial journalists — don't understand statistics.
 This means important topics are often covered erroneously.